-For many people, alcohol is the drink of choice when they get home from a long day at work, or to sip along with their evening meal.
+For many people, alcohol is the drink of choice to unwind or to sip along with their evening meal.
 However, recent evidence points to the fact that even limited alcohol consumption increases the risk of cancer and other diseases.
-If you are looking for a healthier way to wind down at the end of the day, consider making a cup of tea your evening ritual.Read More›
+If you are looking for a healthier way to relax at the end of the day, consider making a cup of tea your evening ritual.Read More›